 Alchemilla monticola aka Hairy Lady's Mantle

-Taxonomy
+Taxonomy ID: 9643

 Common names

-Hairy Lady's Mantle, Velvet Lady's Mantle
+Hairy Lady's Mantle, Velvet Lady's Mantle, Mountain Lady's Mantle

-How to care for Hairy Lady's Mantle
+How difficult is it to take care of Hairy Lady's Mantle

 Hairy Lady's Mantle presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.